Scientific-Artificial-Intelligence-Lab/kd/README.md

 ---

 KD is a modular toolkit for symbolic equation discovery, with a strong focus on partial differential equations (PDEs).
-It ships four complementary discovery engines, a unified dataset interface, and built-in publication-quality visualisation.
+It ships several complementary discovery engines, a unified dataset interface, and built-in publication-quality visualization.

 ## Highlights